-HoneyDew Natural Pet Spray has formulated several different essential oil combinations and one of them is the lavender and evening primrose blend.
+HoneyDew Natural Pet Spray has formulated several different essential oil combinations - the most active of which is Citronella and Lemongrass.

 It is a deodorizing and a cleansing pet spray that can be safely used to eliminate the dirt trapped in your pet’s coat and it can be used to improve the scent of your pet.